hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 A relay is an entity that passes along agent-to-agent messages depending on the sender's encryption choices.
 It does not decrypt anything.
 Relays can change the transport for a message (e.g., accept an HTTP POST, then turn around and emit an email, or accept a Bluetooth transmission, then turn around and transmit something in a message queue).
 Mix networks like TOR are a type of relay.
 For a detailed overview of relays refer to the [RFC0046: Mediators and Relays](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0046-mediators-and-relays).

+### relying party
+A party that depends on the authenticity of digital signatures.

 ## S
 ### secrets storage